zmahnoor14/MAW/README.md

 ## Use Case

-Download example .mzML file from this google drive link - [Link to MAW_ExampleData](https://drive.google.com/drive/folders/19huIu1sQ-bxgdx1C4nXZ75B_3eLpC9k-?usp=sharing)
+1. Download example .mzML file from this google drive link - [Link to MAW_ExampleData](https://drive.google.com/drive/folders/19huIu1sQ-bxgdx1C4nXZ75B_3eLpC9k-?usp=sharing).
+This file should be in the same folder as MAW.
+2. Check the following files: MAW/Workflow_R_Workflow.r, MAW/Workflow_Python_Workflow.py
+3. Check Tutorial files: MAW/Tutorial/Workflow_R_Script.r, MAW/Tutorial/Workflow_Python_Script.py
+4. (optional to point 3)If you want to run Jupyter notebooks then check for following files: MAW/Tutorial/Workflow_R_Script.ipynb,  MAW/Tutorial/Workflow_Python_Script.ipynb
+5. If following point 3, then MAW can simply be ran using Rscript and python3 commands within Docker container.
+To do so, following commands are used:
+6.

 ## More information about our research group